Skip to content

 Team Member

-Utibe Essien is an Assistant Professor of Medicine at the University of Pittsburgh and a health disparities researcher in the VA Center for Health Equity Research and Promotion.
-He additionally serves as the director of the Career Education and Enhancement for Health Care Research Diversity Program for Medical Students (CEED II) at Pitt.
+Utibe Essien is an Assistant Professor of Medicine at UCLA and a health disparities researcher in the VA Center for Health Equity Research and Promotion.
+He formerly served as the director of the Career Education and Enhancement for Health Care Research Diversity Program for Medical Students (CEED II) at the University of Pittsburgh.
 Dr. Essien completed Primary Care residency and General Internal Medicine fellowship at the Massachusetts General Hospital and Harvard Medical School.
 Dr. Essien’s research focuses on developing interventions to advance equity in the management of cardiovascular diseases.

 Twitter: @UREssien